 Peritoneal mesothelioma victims experience tumor development in the lining of the stomach or abdomen, known as the peritoneum.
 Peritoneal mesothelioma makes up about 20-30% of mesothelioma cases.

-Pericardial mesothelioma is cancer of the pericardium-the thin lining that surrounds the heart of a victim.
+Pericardial mesothelioma is a cancer of the pericardium-the thin lining that surrounds the heart of a victim.
 Pericardial mesothelioma can severely disrupt the function of the heart, including pericardial effusion, a condition that restricts the movement within the heart and results in low blood output.

 A rarer form of mesothelioma is testicular mesothelioma.
 Testicular mesothelioma occurs in the membranes surrounding the testicles, known as the tunica vaginalis testis.
 Testicular mesothelioma can spread quickly to other parts of the body.